jostylr/role-dnd-hybrid/src/rules.md

 and offense and a bit more involved.

 Offensive actions include combat attack and magic attack (targeted only).
-To determine who strikes first, both should roll their counterattack skills.
+To determine who strikes first, both should roll their First Strike skills.

 An attacker who is attacked can defend with an additional +1 added to their initiative.